Ed Grisamore: Journalism career

 Grisamore is a native of Atlanta, Georgia, and a graduate of the University of Georgia with a degree in journalism.
 Before becoming a news columnist, he was an editor, reporter and columnist for The Telegraph's sports department and was inducted into the Macon Sports Hall of Fame in 2008.

 Grisamore began writing local news columns in 1996.
 In June 1998, he succeeded Bill Boyd as the paper's featured local news columnist.
 His columns chronicle the accomplishments and struggles of people living in and around Macon.

 The announcement of the 2010 Will Rogers Humanitarian Award cited Grisamore's "widely varied record of community service," including his contributions to Macon's annual International Cherry Blossom Festival and his fundraising efforts for local charities.

 In June 2012, Grisamore was named Georgia Author of the Year in the Essays category by the Georgia Writers Association.

 In May 2015, Grisamore retired from The Telegraph after a 36-year newspaper career.
-He now teaches journalism and creative writing at Stratford Academy in Macon.
-He continues to write a weekly column in The Telegraph on Sunday.
+He taught journalism at Stratford Academy in Macon for nine years.
+He is now the local/state columnist for The Macon Melody newspaper.